andrakis/alisp/README.md

 * Node.js version:

   * In any console run: <code>node index *[options]*</code>

+  * Try running the debug evaluator in itself:

+    * <code>node index seval.lisp -s -t seval.lisp fac.lisp</code>

+      * The `-s` switch silences the debugging output of one of the seval instances.

+	  * The `-t` switch enables tail recursion

 Pass `--help` on the command line for information on commandline options.